How Can You Help?

 No matter where you live in the country, you can be an important part of the Appalachian Pagan Ministry!

 Our ministry is run entirely by volunteers just like you, who share their time, knowledge, and expertise to make a tangible difference in the lives of other Pagans.
 Although we’re based in West Virginia, many of our volunteers live out of state yet still make up an integral part of the services we offer.

 We have a number of exciting projects in the works so regardless of your level of experience and desired level of involvement, there are a number of ways that you can help out right now!

-At this time, we currently visit five prisons in West Virginia and five in Ohio, including Death Row, and several in WV, as well as we now have a chapter in Idaho going into two facilities there.
+At this time, we Currently we are on-site monthly at nine facilities in OH, including Death Row, and several in WV, as well as we now have a chapter in Idaho going into two facilities there.
 The request for our presence is growing.
 We are teaching courses, providing spiritual counselling, and leading rituals.
 Along with our on-site monthly visits, we are also providing courses via correspondence to many Kindreds and Covens in facilities across the nation.
 This is an area where help is needed the most in order to provide study materials to inmates and cover travel expenses (gas to and from the prisons,) as well as the cost of printing study materials and mailing letters and materials to inmates in between our in person visits.
 We have two options available: You can make a one time donation or even set up monthly recurring donations to come out of your account automatically.

 Pagan inmates have very limited access to any books or study materials.
 While each prison has a library, books pertaining to Pagan religions are nonexistent unless donated by organizations like the Appalachian Pagan Ministry and individuals like you.